 Place the flour in a large bowl.
 Add the yeast on one side of the flour and the salt on the other.
-Add the butter and most of the water, then mix by hand using a circular motion and keep turning until all the dry ingredients are incorporated into a soft and just-wet dough, only adding the rest of the water if necessary to get the right consistency.
+Add the butter and most of the water, then mix by hand using a circular motion and keep turning until all the dry ingredients are incorporated into a soft and very slightly sticky dough, only adding all the water if necessary to get the right consistency.

 Turn out the dough onto a lightly floured surface and knead by hand for 6 to 8 minutes until the dough has changed texture from grainy to smooth and pillowy.
 Place in a lightly oiled bowl and cover with a tea towel or oiled clingfilm.
 Leave the dough to rise for just over an hour, until it has doubled in size (put it in a slightly warm place in the winter), then knock out the air by punching it while it's in the bowl.
 This is Dan's favourite bit, as you can see above.